mikroprocesorovka/zaklady-gitu-turbomuslim420/README.md

 ## :octocat: Understanding the GitHub flow

-The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.
+The GitHub flow is rgregerg
+a lightweight workflow that allows you to exeperiment and collaborate on your projects easily, without the risk of losing your previous work.

 ### Repositories